kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 kōura's KiwiSaver funds

 For its overseas funds (1. to 3. below), kōura invests KiwiSaver money primarily in iShares, which are exchange-traded funds managed by BlackRock.
 For the New Zealand funds, investments include NZX50 companies, local government and commercial bonds, as well as a BNZ cash account.
+The speciality funds each have a unique investment strategy which we explain below.

 The funds are as follows: